gavinlyonsrepo/RpiMotorLib/README.md

 (2) add more components

-(3) Setup I2C PWM servo control in addtion to GPIO PWM
+(3) Change freq in server function to be user variable and add more functions.

 Communication